Samuel-Hoskin/Manual-of-Me/index.md

 ---
 ## What is a Manual of Me?

-A "Manual of Me" is a guide or document that outlines an individual's personal approach to life and work.
-It is a tool for self-discovery and self-awareness that can help individuals identify their values, beliefs, goals, and priorities, and provide guidance on how to live and work in alignment with these principles.
+Think of a "Manual of Me" as an guide for people.
+It is a document that outlines an individual's personal approach/presences to work.
+It shows how an individual best operates and how you can best interact.

 ## What makes up a Manual of Me?